gnosischain/validator-node-dockerized/README.md

+# DEPRECATED
+> [!WARNING]
+> Open Ethereum client is no longer supported.
+To spin up the Gnosis Chain validator please consider using the interactive guide provided in [documentation](https://docs.gnosischain.com/node/manual/).

 # How to launch Gnosis Chain validator node with Docker Compose and OpenEthereum

 1. Install Docker Engine and Docker Compose following the original instructions https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/